OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 On of the main difference with classic JavaScript is how you handle variables.
 Before, you just wrote `var` and it was enough.
 Now you know to specify the type of the variable (how the data should be read: is it a vector, a scalar, an array...) and the type qualifier of the variable (how the data behave: is it an input, an output, a parameter...).

 You'll learn about different type and type qualifier along the way but here is a bit of a head start.
 Type wise, you have scalars (`float`) and vectors of different dimensions (`vec2`, `vec3`, `vec4`).

-The input of the vertex shader is called **attribute**.
-The value of the attribute is attached to the vertex currently processed.
-It can be a position, a color, or anything else, as we will see.
+Type qualifier wise, you have inputs (`attribute`).
+They can be anything: a position, a color, or any other variable you would want to use in your shader.

-In our vertex shader case, the shader needs to get the vertex position as input attribute.
-The output of the vertex shader will the variable gl_Position that represents the position of the current vertex after being transformed by the shader.
+For our vertex shader, we want the vertex's position as input attribute (we get it by attaching it to the shader, explained in an upcoming log).
+The output of the vertex shader will be the variable gl_Position that represents the position of the current vertex after being transformed by the shader.
 Here the output is simply the position vector completed by a 4th component.

 ~~~ html
 <script id="vshader" type="x-shader/x-vertex">